KrissyB/datasciencecoursera3/README.md

 datasciencecoursera3

-This is an edit to the readme.md file
+This is another test edit to the readme.md file oct 23rd 2014
 ====================